-Cervical specimens collected in PreservCyt[®] Solution using an endocervical brush/spatula or a cervical broom, or collected in SurePathTM Preservative Fluid using a cervical broom have been validated for use with the cobas® HPV Test.
+Cervical specimens collected in PreservCyt[®] Solution using an endocervical brush/spatula or collected in SurePath[TM] Preservative Fluid using a cervical broom have been validated for use with the cobas[®] HPV Test.
 Follow the manufacturer's instructions for collecting cervical specimens.